 Anyway, taking Pippin outside allowed me to see a fullish moon in all its glory, or at least as much of its glory as one can see in a tree-studded neighborhood.

 Another night, the waning moon was still bright, though blurred by humidity, and nearby was a brilliant spot that turned out, upon later research, to be the planet Venus.
 I gazed at them for a few moments and then followed Pippin into the yard.
-When my eyes adjusted to the darkness I could hardly believe them; fireflies!
-At the edge of the yard where the viburnums and dogwoods and winterberries have amalgamated into a thicket, from down at grass level to ten feet up in the trees was a veritable network of little yellow flashes.
+When my eyes adjusted to the darkness I could hardly believe them: at the edge of the yard where the viburnums and dogwoods and winterberries have amalgamated into a thicket, from down at grass level to ten feet up in the trees was a veritable network of little yellow flashes.
+Fireflies!